anaclumos/extracranial/posts/2022-09-14-brane/en.md

 ---
-title: 'The Web Standard Mini App Problem 📱'
+title: 'Web Standard Mini App Problems 📱'
 date: 2022-09-14
 description: 'I worked as a full-time Mini App researcher intern at Karrot 🇰🇷🦄.
 This is what I found.'
 authors: anaclumos